carbon-language/carbon-lang/docs/design/expressions/README.md

     not -------> suffixOps
     as & multiplication & modulo & bitwise_and & bitwise_or & bitwise_xor & shift --> unary
     addition --> multiplication
-    comparison --> as & addition & modulo & bitwise_and & bitwise_or & bitwise_xor & shift
+    binaryOps --> addition & modulo & bitwise_and & bitwise_or & bitwise_xor & shift
+    comparison --> as & binaryOps
+    where --> pointerType & binaryOps
     logicalOperand --> comparison & not
     and & or --> logicalOperand
     logicalExpression --> and & or